 What Are Other Bankruptcy Chapters I Can File For?

 This may come as a surprise, but there are other bankruptcy chapters aside from Chapter 7 and Chapter 13 bankruptcy.
 As you know, Chapter 7 bankruptcy liquidates your assets and sells them off so that the profit from your sales can pay off your creditors.
 Chapter 13 bankruptcy, on the other hand, reviews your income, consolidates your debt, and puts you on a three-to-five-year payment plan to pay off your creditors.
-But have you heard of Chapter 11 and Chapter 12 bankruptcy?
+But have you heard of Chapter 12 bankruptcy?

 If you’re a farmer or fisher, then you should know about Chapter 12 bankruptcy.
 Chapter 12 is carved out exclusively for farmers and fishers who come under financial hardship.
 For a farmer or fisher to qualify for this form of debt relief, you must prove that you have or will have enough income to pay off your creditors in three to five years.
 Please note that you may file as an individual or spouse, or as a farming or fishing company.